Local triviality for G-torsors: Introduction

 Let us review the contents of the paper.
 The toral case is quite different from the semisimple one since it works in higher dimensions; it is treated in section \ref{section_tori} by means of the proper base change theorem.
-The section \ref{section_KT} deals with generation by one parameter subgroups, namely the Kneser-Tits problem.
-Section \ref{section_moduli} extends Sorger's construction of the moduli stack of $G$--bundles \cite{So} and discusses in details its tangent bundle.
-The next section \ref{section_unif} recollects facts on patching for $G$--torsors and provides the main technical statement namely the parametrization of the deformations of a given torsor in the henselian case in presence of isotropy (Proposition \ref{prop_section}); this refines Heinloth's uniformization \cite{He1}.
-Section \ref{section_result} explain why this intermediate statement is enough for establishing that deformations of a given torsor (in the henselian case) are locally trivial for the Zariski topology.
-One important point is that we can get rid of isotropy assumptions.
+The section \ref{section_KT} deals with generation by one-parameter subgroups, namely the Kneser-Tits problem.
+Section \ref{section_moduli} extends Sorger's construction of the moduli stack of $G$--bundles \cite{So} and discusses in detail its tangent bundle.
+The next section \ref{section_unif} recollects facts on patching for $G$--torsors and provides the main technical statement, namely the parametrization of the deformations of a given torsor in the henselian case in the presence of isotropy (Proposition \ref{prop_section}); this refines Heinloth's uniformization \cite{He1}).
+Section \ref{section_result} explains why this intermediate statement is enough for establishing the fact that deformations of a given torsor (in the henselian case) are locally trivial for the Zariski topology.
+One important point is that we can get rid of the isotropy assumptions.
 Finally section \ref{section_gather} provides a general theorem for reductive groups.
 We include at the end a short appendix \ref{section_appendix} gathering facts on smoothness for morphisms of algebraic stacks.

 {\bf Acknowledgements.} We thank Laurent Moret-Bailly for the extension of the toral case beyond curves, a strengthened version of Lemma \ref{lem_qs} and several suggestions.
 We thank Jean-Louis Colliot-Th\'el\`ene for communicating to us his method to deal with tori.
 We thank Olivier Benoist for raising a question answered by Theorem \ref{thm_ref}.